ivanbruel/todoapp/README.md

 }
 ```

-Finally, to add a touch of proper User Experience I will also set the chain of **firstResponders** for the textfields, so that you jump between the textfields as if it was a form. (and also performing the form action when there is no next field).
+Finally, if we want to add a touch of proper User Experience we should also set the chain of **firstResponders** for the textfields, so that you jump between the textfields as if it was a form. (and also performing the form action when there is no next field).

 ```objc
 // Go to next textfield upon clicking the return key (perform action if no other textfield)